How is it different from “just “ thinking?

 How does it work?

 In a Thinking Session, you can think about whatever you want to focus on.
-My generative attention and the questions I may ask will help you pinpoint the issue you want to address, will help you explore your options, and you can map out what you can do about it.
+As your thinking partner, my generative attention and the questions I can offer will help you pinpoint what you want to address, will help you explore your options, and will enable you to map out what you want to happen next.

 How is thinking in this way different from “just” thinking ?

-Have you noticed what happens when you’re interrupted as you’re trying to think something through?
-You lose focus, you lose your train of thought.
-Even if you can resume after the interruption, the quality of your thinking will have been impaired.
+Have you noticed what happens if you’re interrupted while you’re thinking something through?
+You lose your train of thought.
+Even if you can resume after the interruption, the quality of your thinking will have been impaired by the disruption.

-Often, the distractions that hinder us are external, they’re beyond our control.
-But there are also times when we distract ourselves to avoid thinking about something.
-It might be because it’s difficult to tackle.
+Often, we’re distracted by things happening externally, beyond our control.
+There are also times when we distract ourselves.
+This might be to avoid thinking about something, if it’s difficult to tackle.
 Do you ever avoid an issue that is daunting?
-Unfortunately, avoiding the issue or problem can increase the feeling that you’re stuck, can make you feel more powerless.
+The problem is that avoiding the issue or problem can increase the feeling that you’re stuck, it can make you feel more powerless.

 What do you get when you think well for yourself, in a Thinking Session?